Skip to main content

 Community risk assessment

-The aim of the community risk assessment is to develop risk assessment maps at community level.
-This is implemented using previously tested and well documented tools and approached developed by World Vision (Antea Group’s partner in the project).
-Community risk assessments were conducted using a representative sample of 2 communities per district (total of 50 communities).
-Community risk assessments provide valuable input for the province and district assessments and adds detail to these.
+The aim of the community risk assessment was to develop risk assessment maps at community level.
+This was implemented using previously tested and well documented tools and approached developed by World Vision (Antea Group’s partner in the project).
+Community risk assessments were conducted using a representative sample of 2 communities per district (a total of 50 communities).
+They provided valuable input for the province and district assessments by adding more detailed information.

 Province/district hazard-vulnerability-risk assessment